 Chatham Street, Pitt Street and University Avenue frame Windsor's arts district, where you can visit top-end galleries like the Art Gallery of Windsor and Artcite, attend a Windsor Symphony Orchestra concert or catch plays and musicals at venues like the Chrysler Theatre at the St. Clair Centre for the Arts.

 Windsor residents enjoy some of Canada's best weather.
-This means they can take advantage of scenic biking, running, and walking trails along the Detroit River and make day trips to the dozens of area parks and bird sanctuaries.
+This means they can take advantage of scenic biking, running, and walking trails along the Detroit River and make day trips to the dozens of area parks and beaches.

 And just 50 kilometres south-west of the city lies Point Pelee National Park, a green oasis whose location on migration routes for both birds and monarch butterflies attract about 300,000 visitors each year.